ctnava/TTV-Boilerplate/README.md

 - Renamed .rar or .7z files will not work and, at the time of writing, result in a faulty error message.
 - Do NOT compress every file in the build folder.
 Only archive the files that are intended to be used.

+## Good Luck; Have Fun!

+DISCLAIMER: This boiler plate is far from complete and receive regular maintenance within reason.
+If you want a feature integrated, feel free to submit a PR!
+If you have any questions, you can contact me at CAT6#2699 on discord.

 [So you made it this far?
 Feel free to buy me a coffee if I made your first TTV extension a managable experience.](https://www.buymeacoffee.com/CAT6)